-Tickets of the high-speed rail fall into the second class, first-class, business class, and VIP category.
+Tickets for the high-speed rail fall into the second-class, first-class, business-class, and VIP categories.
 Some overnight D trains offer soft sleepers and luxury soft sleepers.
-Many D trains provide standing room tickets, the prices of which are the same as second-class seats.
+Many D trains provide standing-room tickets, the prices of which are the same as second-class seats.

 Facilities on these trains are similar to those on an airplane.
 The seats can always aromatically adjust to the moving direction; the seatback can be adjusted to the desired angle; a foldable small table is available for each seat; electrical sockets are available in each row or compartment.
 Besides, meals and snacks are provided at a price.

 Booking on the official website at https://www.12306.cn/en/index.html

 Foreign passengers need to show their passports when buying train tickets in China.

 The pre-sale period of China train tickets is 30 days for online and phone bookings and 28 days for buying at train stations and ticket outlets.

 Foreigners are recommended to avoid traveling in China by train during its holidays.
 If one does so anyway, he may have an upset tour experience as train stations and train carriages are so crowded.

 The main holidays in China are Chinese New Year, Qingming Festival, Labor Day (May 1- 5), Mid-Autumn Festival, and National Day (October 1-7).